 Drug Metabolism & Pharmacokinetics

-Once a drug is taken, its effect is determined largely by how well it is absorbed, distributed, metabolized in and eliminated from the body.
-The Drug Metabolism & Pharmacokinetics Team looks at these drug behaviors (ADME properties) and helps the chemists, and pre-clinical and clinical scientists determine how to optimize the drug for best performance.
-They also look at how the drug should be formulated (e.g. into a tablet, capsule, or an oral or injectable solution), how often it should be administered, and what important information, like potential interactions with food or other drugs, may be necessary to reduce side effects or maintain therapeutic effectiveness.
+Upon administration, a drug’s effect is determined by how well it is Absorbed, Distributed, Metabolized in and Eliminated from the body.
+The Drug Metabolism & Pharmacokinetics (DMPK) team characterize these ADME properties and determine how to optimize the drug exposure for optimal performance along with other disciplines (pre-clinical and clinical).
+These efforts aid in selecting the safest and best candidate along with the optimal dosage regimen for the first-in-human, Proof of Concept and pivotal clinical studies.
+The DMPK team also looks at how the drug should be formulated in collaboration with formulation development scientists (e.g. tablet, capsule, or an oral or injectable solution), and evaluates potential interactions with food or other drugs, to guide dosing to reduce side effects or maintain therapeutic effectiveness.

-The information gathered by the team can come from two sources:
+The information gathered by the team can come from three sources:

-- Clinical data collected from volunteers and actual patients participating in proof-of-concept, phase I, II, and III studies.
+- Clinical data collected from healthy volunteers and patients to evaluate human safety and efficacy